 I’ve created these expressive landscapes by extracting pixels from photographs and using the resulting shapes as building blocks in a new composition.
-I’m intrigued by the idea of taking artifacts of past experience and using them to create something new.
-The image takes shape as I intuitively layer these photographic fragments, constantly searching for an image that will resonate with me.
-I hope that this artwork evokes sensation in the viewer, providing a way to experience visually what language can only inadequately articulate.
+I’m intrigued by the idea of taking artifacts of past experience captured digitally, destroyed and then recomposed into something new.
+The image takes shape as I intuitively layer these photographic fragments, constantly searching for a composition that will resonate with me.

 I begin by mining my digital collection of thousands of photographs I have taken over many years.
-I collect random shapes and textures from these photographs and use them to start the composition.
+Having captured the material world in digital form, I further break it down into pixelated shapes that I use to start the composition.
 I continue in this way until I’m satisfied with the image.
 This methodology harkens back to my training as a lithographer where I would build up the image by layering successive images.
-I have essentially taken this process and moved it digitally.
+I have taken this process and moved it digitally.